slowernews/wisdom-tldr/README.md

 > *'Do not commit to anyone.' -- Robert Greene (20th law of power)*

-> *'That’s the problem with putting others first; you’ve taught them you come second.'*
+> *'That’s the problem with putting others first: you’ve taught them you come second.'*

 > *'Freedom is more precious than any gifts for which you may be tempted to give it up.'*